 Takeaway: Recognition leads to excellent work.If you don’t create a great, rewarding place for people to work, they won’t do great work.
 Click To Tweet

-11. “Take time to appreciate employees and they will reciprocate in a thousand ways.” – Bob Nelson, stand-up comedian and actor
+11. “Take time to appreciate employees and they will reciprocate in a thousand ways.” – Dr. Bob Nelson, best-selling author and motivational speaker

 Takeaway: Recognition yields high returns.

-12. “People may take a job for more money, but they often leave it for more recognition.” – Bob Nelson, stand-up comedian and actor
+12. “People may take a job for more money, but they often leave it for more recognition.” – Dr. Bob Nelson, best-selling author and motivational speaker